 • Methodological challenges in the field.

-Providing an accessible and concise overview of the field and its key perspectives, this book is essential reading for undergraduate and postgraduate courses in mental health offered by departments of criminology, criminal justice, sociology, social work, nursing and public policy.
+Providing an accessible and concise overview of the field and its key perspectives, this book is essential reading for undergraduate and postgraduate courses in mental health offered by criminology, criminal justice, sociology, social work, nursing and public policy departments.
 It will also be of interest to a wide range of mental health and criminal justice practitioners.

 Jill Peay, Professor of Law, The London School of Economics and Political Science, UK